milen-patel/Conways-Game-Of-Life/game-of-life/src/a8/README.md

-**Execute the GameRunner.java class to create a new instance of the simulation**
+**Execute the GameOfLife.java class to create a new instance of the simulation**

 I have provided all the implementation as requested on the Sakai.
 -By default, there is a 10x10 grid.